guillemsola/DevOps-Exercise/Exercise_22bi.md

 ## Notes

 Alternatively we could have used template machines to speed up the deploment process.
 The above procedures could be adapted to create a base templates machines so that those could be recreated from scratch when needed.
+With machines with the OS installed and the IIS or SQL Server pre-installed to whole deployment will be much faster.

+I have chosen here the standard powershell tools but other tools for configuration management like Chef will enable many other possibilities to configure particularities on each machine.